 This one is huge.
 You know the type: they're all talk in an email, but get them in a room face-to-face, and they tighten up like a clam.
 Don't be a keyboard warrior.
-This means, do not say anything in an email that you wouldn't say to your team members' faces.
+Do not say anything in an email that you wouldn't say to your team members' faces.
 Email and chat should primarily be used as a way to share information with each other, not criticize each other's work because you couldn't find the courage to do it in person.

 If a situation presents itself that must be addressed, such as a team member's behavior or the delivery of sensitive news, such things should always be done in person.
-The only thing email should be used for is setting up a good time for when you both can meet so you can add it to your calendar.
+The only thing email should be used for is setting up a good time for when you both can meet so you can add the event to your calendar.

 Tip #7: Celebrate Your Team's Achievements